-Selling a home can cost a lot of money, the biggest being the real estate agent’s fees.
-With these typically around 2% to 2.5%, sometimes even as high as 5%, you can fork out up to $25,000 to the agent handling the sale.
-Cutting out the middleman by selling your home yourself could save you thousands of dollars in commission.
+Cutting out the middleman by selling your home yourself could save you thousands of dollars in agent fees.
 On the flip side, scrimping on using a real estate agent could cost you if you end up selling your house for less than what it’s worth.

-Before making the decision to sell your own home, you should do your research and weigh up all your other options first.
-The reality of selling a house by yourself is often much more complex than most sellers realise, but not an impossibility.
+Before making the decision to sell your own home, you should do your research and weigh up all your options first.
+The reality of selling a house yourself is often much more complex than most sellers realise, but it's definitely not an impossibility.

 Article last updated by Emma Duffy on 21 June 2021, updated by Rachel Horan on 27 May 2022

 Learn everything you need to know about buying property – from choosing the right property and home loan, to the purchasing process, tips to save money and more!